 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 3. UC graduates are lifelong learners - be self-aware

-Prerequisites6486 Research Planning PG OR
+Prerequisites6486 Research Planning PG

 Assumed knowledgePlanning a research proposal, use of bibliographic management system, basic statistics.

 http://methods.sagepub.com/ Sage Research Methods Online site is a diverse range of materials on research planning, for quantitative, qualitative and all kinds of research.
 There are e-books, but also video, short books, and guides.
 Access through the UC Library.

 Liamputtong (Ed).
 Research Methods in Health - UC Library online- see Reading List in Canvas.